Best Things To Do In Paris

 15. Take a guided tour of Paris

-When you have little time in a city or you are just passing through, my recommendations will always be twofold: hire a transfer from the airport to save time on the idea and on the way back and, if you can only choose one tourist activity, choose a guided walking tour of the city center.
-In Paris, due to the size of the city, there is a lot to choose from and the tours are usually organized covering the best neighborhoods of Paris.
+When you have little time in a city or you are passing through, my recommendations will always be two: hire a transfer from the airport to save time on the idea and on the way back and, if you can only choose a tourist activity, choose a guided tour of the city center.
+You can opt for guided walking tours, but you can also consider a more original option such as:

-This article on the different guided tours you can do in Paris summarizes the most interesting ones.
+This article about the different guided tours you can do in Paris summarizes the most interesting ones.
 For example, the night tour of Paris can be a very good opportunity to see the city illuminated, but do not rule out any area of the city, each neighborhood has a different charm!
+Due to the size of the city, the tours are usually organized covering the best neighborhoods of Paris such as:

 Book a guided tour of Paris